-- the certification statement, to ensure that it certifies compliance with the appropriate requirements and that it specifies the correct amount of financial assurance; and - the acceptability of the licensee's submitted financial assurance mechanism(s). - For a licensee submitting a DP at the end of licensed operations, NRC staff will review the following: - the accuracy and appropriateness of the methods used by the licensee to estimate the costs of decommissioning and, if the license is being terminated under restricted conditions, the costs of site control and maintenance; - the acceptability of the licensee's submitted financial assurance mechanism(s) for decommissioning and, if the license is being terminated under restricted conditions, for site control and maintenance; and - the means identified in the DP for adjusting the cost estimate and associated funding level over any storage or surveillance period.
+- For a licensee submitting a DFP at the time of license application or renewal, NRC staff will review the following: - the accuracy and appropriateness of the methods used by the licensee to estimate the costs of decommissioning; - the acceptability of the licensee's submitted financial assurance mechanism(s) for decommissioning; and - the means identified in the DFP for adjusting the cost estimate and associated funding level over the life of the facility. - For a licensee submitting a certification of financial assurance at the time of license application or renewal, NRC staff will review the following: - the certification of financial assurance, to ensure that it certifies compliance with the appropriate requirements and that it specifies the correct amount of financial assurance; and - the acceptability of the licensee's submitted financial assurance mechanism(s). - For a licensee submitting a DP at the end of licensed operations, NRC staff will review the following: - the accuracy and appropriateness of the methods used by the licensee to estimate the costs of decommissioning and, if the license is being terminated under restricted conditions, the costs of site control and maintenance; - the acceptability of the licensee's submitted financial assurance mechanism(s) for decommissioning and, if the license is being terminated under restricted conditions, for site control and maintenance; and - the means identified in the DP for adjusting the cost estimate and associated funding level over any storage or surveillance period.

 The material to be reviewed by NRC staff is technical in nature.
-NRC staff will make a quantitative evaluation of the licensee's or responsible party's cost estimate or certification amount, and financial assurance mechanism(s).
+NRC staff will make a quantitative evaluation of the licensee's or responsible party's cost estimate or prescribed amount, and financial assurance mechanism(s).